Skip to content

 The court may also assign divisible property, which includes any changes in value (positive or negative) of your marital assets that occur between the date of your separation and the finalization of your divorce.

 If you’re considering a divorce, the legal team at Epperson Law Group, PLLC stands ready to help.
-With decades of experience in family law, our divorce lawyers advocate for the rights of you and your family.
-Let us guide you through this difficult time with knowledge and respect.
-We’re just a few minutes’ drive from Appalachian State University.
-To reserve a consultation at one of our offices in Boone, Charlotte, or Weddington, please call 704-321-0031 or fill out our contact form.
+With decades of experience in North Carolina family law, our divorce lawyers can advocate for the rights of you and your family.
+Let us help you secure your personal and emotional future.
+To schedule a consultation please call us or fill out our contact form.

 Boone Office